The-HypedGuy/Text-editor/README.md

+Run the try.py to know if you have installed all the necessary libraries.
+If not, please run the Requirement.txt file.
 This is a simple text editor file for beginners interested in Python.
 Please change the icons2 directory in the ZPad.py to where you have saved the files.
-Also, run the try.py to know if you have installed all the necessary libraries.
-If not, please run the Requirement.txt file.